TomPrete/nps_workshop/README.md

 }
 ```

-Next, in our `cleanNpsData` function lets loop through the data and extract only the data that we want.
+Next, in our `cleanNpsData` function lets loop through the data (iterate through each National Park) and extract only the data that we want.
 We only want the `fullName`, `description`,  the `image` url, and the park’s `url` for the time being.

 We’re going to also be including a `googleMapUrl` and the `latLong` in the data but right now those two are commented out.
 We’ll get to those at a later.

 After (`cleanNpsData`):
 ```javascript